pkt-cash/pkt-docs/docs/mining/index.md

 A configuration file must be in JSON format.
 The file can be loaded from the local filesystem or from a web-accessible location.

-Any CLI arguments used will overide the corresponding settings in the configuration file.
+Any CLI parameters used will overide the corresponding settings in the configuration file.

 Example config.json: